pypy/pypy.org/posts/2026/06/benchmarker2.md

 -->

-The [https://speed.pypy.org](https://pypy.org) site has been running the [PyPy benchmark suite](https://foss.heptapod.net/pypy/benchmarks) since 2010.
+The [https://speed.pypy.org](https://speed.pypy.org) site has been running the [PyPy benchmark suite](https://foss.heptapod.net/pypy/benchmarks) since 2010.
 Our first benchmarking machine was called tannit, and it faithfully ran the suite from May 2010 to Dec 2016.
 For a brief period in the middle we had a machine called speed-python, but tannit was the gold standard.
 In June 2016 we started running benchmarks on our current machine, __benchmarker__ (Intel i7-7700).
 It has been graciously sponsored by [Baroque Software](https://baroquesoftware.com/).
-Based on a xenial chroot, the machine has been quite stable but over the years has had a few kernel exploits blocked in firmware that changed its base performance.
+Based on an Ubuntu xenial chroot, the machine has been quite stable but over the years has had a few kernel exploits blocked in firmware that changed its base performance.